 Through the investigation, the Title IX Investigator will remain neutral.
-The Title IX Coordinator and Deputy Coordinators will receive annual training on issues related to sexual harassment, sexual assault, intimate partner violence, and stalking.
+The Title IX Coordinator and Deputy Title IX Coordinators will receive annual training on issues related to sexual harassment, sexual assault, intimate partner violence, and stalking.

-The Title IX Coordinator and Deputy Coordinators should obtain, where applicable, and where possible, the written consent of any third-party witnesses to the disclosure, as contemplated by this Policy, of any Personally Identifiable Information contained in the Complaint, the Investigative Report, and/or any other documents the disclosure of which is contemplated by this Policy in order to further the resolution of this Complaint.2

-The Investigator will complete a written investigative report that includes items such as summaries of all interviews conducted, photographs, and descriptions of relevant evidence, summaries of relevant electronic records, and a detailed report of the events in question ("the Investigative Report").
+The Title IX Coordinator and Deputy Title IX Coordinators should obtain, where applicable, and where possible, the written consent of any third-party witnesses to the disclosure, as contemplated by this Policy, of any Personally Identifiable Information contained in the Complaint, the Investigative Report, and/or any other documents the disclosure of which is contemplated by this Policy in order to further the resolution of this Complaint.2 summaries of relevant electronic records, and a detailed report of the events in question ("the Investigative Report").
 The Title IX Investigator will distribute the Investigative Report, concurrently, to the alleged victim and the Respondent.
 The Title IX Investigator will also provide a copy to the Dean of Students who shall serve as the Chair of the Hearing Board.
 All parties to whom the Investigative Report is distributed pursuant to this Policy must maintain it in confidence; the Investigative Report may only be disclosed as contemplated by this Policy.